Manka-Mohamet/solo/README.md

 ## Docs

-you can read the documentation in the (docs)[]. the documentation is a tutorial that teachs the fundamental programming langauges.
+you can read the documentation in the (docs)[]. the documentation is a tutorial that teachs programming fundamentals.

 > remember this is intended for the beginers, if you know the concepts mentioned you can skipped it.